idfive/Developer-Documentation/docs/back-end/drupal/drupal-services.md

 # Drupal 8 Services

-One of the concepts introduced in Drupal 8 is *services*.
-"As a developer, services are used to perform operations like accessing the database or sending an e-mail." [*Drupal Documentation*](https://www.drupal.org/docs/8/api/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8) Drupal core provides [numerous services](https://api.drupal.org/api/drupal/core%21core.services.yml/8.2.x) for use by developers.
+One of the concepts introduced in Drupal 8 is Services.
+"As a developer, services are used to perform operations like accessing the database, accessing an external API, or sending an e-mail." [*Drupal Documentation*](https://www.drupal.org/docs/8/api/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8) Drupal core provides [numerous services](https://api.drupal.org/api/drupal/core%21core.services.yml/8.2.x) for use by developers.
 For example, Drupal core includes an [http client](https://api.drupal.org/api/drupal/core%21core.services.yml/service/http_client/8.2.x) that can be used in modules and injected into services, plugins, or controllers.

-In general, we at idfive prefer to use services for external API calls/etc whenever possible.
+In general, we at idfive prefer to use services for external API calls, or custom DB based calls whenever possible.

 There are two files necessary for creating a service: a services.yml file and a php file that includes the code providing the service.